michaelshiloh/robotaPsyche/lectureNotes.md

 #### Questions

-Did the readings inspire any questions?
+Did the readings (Vehicles) inspire any questions?

 #### Review